Read a few articles on SEO and you will almost certainly come across the phrase “build quality links”.

 - don’t add nofollow to all your outbound links.

 I’m seeing this more and more and it’s a damaging trend which again is caused by confusion over what is safe when it comes to links.

 If someone deserves a link, then link to them.

-After all, links were the web’s original path to discovery and around for many many years before Google came along and turned them into a commodity.
+After all, links were the web’s original path to discovery.
+They were around for many many years before Google came along and turned them into a commodity.

-And notwithstanding that, linking out is a big part of SEO, as well placed outbound links can get you on the radar of larger sites + build your topical authority.
+And notwithstanding that, linking out is a big part of SEO.
+Well placed outbound links can get you on the radar of larger sites and build your topical authority.
 What’s not to like?

 So, having got that off my chest, here are some quick rules of thumb for outgoing links..